vtorreno/grackle-watch/README.md

 ---

-## Problem Description
+## Problem Statement

-The Great-tailed Grackle (*Quiscalus mexicanus*) is one of North America's fastest-expanding bird species, yet its behavioral flexibility remains understudied at scale.
-This project builds an end-to-end data pipeline integrating three independent data sources to analyze both the geographic spread of grackle sightings and the cognitive performance of individual subjects in controlled behavioral experiments.
+The Great-tailed Grackle (*Quiscalus mexicanus*) is a rapidly expanding North American bird species, yet its behavioral flexibility remains understudied at scale.

-This pipeline answers:
+This project builds a multi-source data pipeline to analyze:
-- Where and when are Great-tailed Grackles most active across the United States?
+- Geographic spread of grackle sightings
-- How do sighting patterns shift seasonally across GBIF and eBird sources?
+- Seasonal and temporal movement patterns
-- Do individual grackles show measurable learning curves across tool use and color discrimination tasks?
+- Cognitive performance in controlled behavioral experiments
-- Do grackles exhibit consistent spatial bias in approach direction during foraging trials?
+- Spatial bias during foraging and tool-use tasks

 ---